First time at the Festival?

 How early should I get there?

 If you need to pick up your tickets from Will Call, give yourself about 5 minutes to do that in case there is a long line.
 The Box Office opens 90 minutes before the show starts, so you’ll have plenty of time to pick up your tickets!
 Didn’t purchase a ticket yet?
 Not to worry – there’s a window in the lobby where you can do that, too.
 You can use cash, check, or card to purchase tickets.
-There’s also a free outdoor concert before every show, so you can enjoy some music before heading into the theater.
 Make sure to also check out the Pre-Show Conversation, which begins about 30 minutes before the show starts.

 What’s a Pre-Show Conversation?